SudhansuSekharSahoo18/smartbilling-be/SmartBillingServer/Readme.md

 open> C:\Windows\System32\drivers\etc\hosts and add 127.0.0.1 mywebsite.com

+# Error
+This localhost page can’t be found
+No webpage was found for the web address: http://localhost:91/

+fix - try redirecting to a valid page

 ### Open Visual Studio in admin mode
 Run the project if it is running or not (optional) Select project and publish